rud-ninja/Numerical_methods/README.md

 This work was originally part of the coursework for the my Master's degree in Data Science.
-For more detailed information regarding the objectives and/or terminologies, please click here.
+For more detailed information regarding the objectives and/or terminologies, please read the [full report](https://github.com/rud-ninja/Numerical_methods/blob/main/numerical_methods/num_methods.pdf).